California Republic: Formation of the California Battalion

-On July 5, Frémont called a public meeting and proposed to the Bears that they unite with his party and form a single military unit.
+On July 5, Frémont called a public meeting and proposed to the Bears that they unite with his party and form a single military unit, with Frémont in command.
 He said that he would accept command if they would pledge obedience, proceed honorably, and not violate the chastity of women.
-A compact was drawn up which all volunteers of the California Battalion signed or made their marks.
-A majority of those present also agreed to officially date the era of independence not from the taking of Sonoma but from July 5 to allow Frémont to "begin at the beginning".
+A compact was drawn up which the volunteers of the California Battalion (as it was soon called) and Fremont's men, all numbering about 250, signed or made their marks.

-The next day Frémont, leaving the fifty men of Company B at the Barracks to defend Sonoma, left with the rest of the Battalion for Sutter's Fort.
+The next day Frémont, leaving the fifty men of Company B at the barracks to defend Sonoma, left with the rest of the battalion for Sutter's Fort.
 They took with them two of the captured Mexican field pieces, as well as muskets, a supply of ammunition, blankets, horses, and cattle.
 The seven-ton Mermaid was used for transporting the cannon, arms, ammunition and saddles from Napa to Sutter's Fort.